 The Audit Committee is accountable to the Board and assists the Board in meeting its responsibilities in ensuring effective and adequate systems are in place for risk management and internal controls and for meeting its external financial reporting obligations and compliance with other legal and regulatory requirements.
 The Audit Committee also reviews and monitors the scope and effectiveness of the work of external auditors.

-The Audit Committee currently comprises the following members, namely Mr. Lau Shu Yan (chairman of Audit Committee), Mr. Xie Xiaohong and Mr. Geng Jianhua (appointed as member of Audit Committee on 8 October 2020).
+The Audit Committee currently comprises the following members, namely Mr. Lau Shu Yan (chairman of Audit Committee), Mr. Xie Xiaohong and Mr. Geng Jianhua.

 Mr. Lau Shu Yan has professional qualifications in accounting.